telerik/ajax-docs/controls/grid/functionality/exporting/overview.md

 ## Common properties and events

-In addition to the export format's specific properties, the **ExportSettings** group exposes severalcommon properties:
+In addition to the export format's specific properties, the **ExportSettings** group exposes several common properties:

 * **ExportOnlyData**

-As the name says, this property is helpful when you want to export only the data - e.g. to exclude the controlsfrom the exported file.
+As the name says, this property is helpful when you want to export only the data - e.g. to exclude the controls from the exported file.

 * **IgnorePaging**

-When you enable *IgnorePaging*, *RadGrid* will rebind before exportin order to fetch all the data from your datasource.
+When you enable *IgnorePaging*, *RadGrid* will rebind before export in order to fetch all the data from your datasource.

 * **OpenInNewWindow**